-TV ANTENNA - Optional
+TV ANTENNA

-The TV antenna on your motor home can be easily raised, rotated a full 360° and lowered from inside the vehicle by simply turning a crank or rotating knob.
-Some models have a built-in signal amplifier designed to strengthen signals, which is controlled by a power switch built into the TV jack assembly.
+The TV antenna on your motor home can be easily raised, rotated a full 360° and lowered from inside the vehicle by simply turning a crank or rotating disc.
+A built-in signal amplifier designed to strengthen signals, is controlled by a power switch built into the TV jack assembly.